 Operating a motor vehicle safely is your top priority.

-When a person gets a driver’s license in Colorado, they tend to focus on the privilege of driving, rather than the huge responsibilities that operating a motor vehicle involves, which include:
+When a person passes drivers ed and gets a driver’s license in Colorado, they tend to focus on the privilege of driving, rather than the huge responsibilities that operating a motor vehicle involves, which include:

 Exhibiting Safe Driving Habits